Jan van der Vaart (ceramist): Early life and early career

 Van der Vaart is autodidact, and took a pottery class for amateurs at the Vrije Academie in The Hague from Just van Deventer and Theo Dobbelman.
-In the 1950s he started working as a ceramist in The Hague.
+In the 1950s he started working as a ceramicist in The Hague.

-In 1958 Van der Vaart was cofounder of the artist collective Groep 58 of seven young artists, five painters, a sculptor and a ceramist.
+In 1958 Van der Vaart was cofounder of the artist collective Groep 58 of seven young artists, five painters, a sculptor and a ceramicist.
 They wanted to oppose abstract art, in favor of realistic work.
 With one of the artists, Herman Gordijn, he had one of his first exhibitions in the Haagse Kunstkring, where Van der Vaart had become and would stay a member.
 A second duo exhibition there in 1960 brought one of their first art reviews in the news paper.
 Beside multiple other exhibitions tater that year Van der Vaart had his first duo exhibition in Galerie D'Eend in Amsterdam with Peter de Francia.

 In 1960 he settled in Amsterdam, and made study trips to Italy, France and England.
 At first he made his work of stoneware and since 1961 also in porcelain.
 Inspired by the idea of stacking forms, in 1961 Van der Vaart introduced the theme of the pyramid tulip vase in the contemporary visual arts.
 With these stack of forms, the vases and bowls were built from tight, geometric elements, which are combined in different ways.
 The functional use of his objects are of importance: a vase should contain flowers.
 The tulip vases and towers consist of twisted or hand-shaped elements, since the 1970s also build with poured out shapes.
 Van der Vaart re-used these form again for his designs, and fellow potters were inspired by him to the same.

-In 1962 Van der Vaart took part of an exhibition of six young ceramists from Amsterdam in Museum Boijmans Van Beuningen, together with Hans de Jong, Jan de Rooden, Johan van Loon, Sonja Landweer and Johnny Rolf, which signified the rebirth of artisan ceramics in the Netherlands.
+In 1962 Van der Vaart took part of an exhibition of six young ceramicists from Amsterdam in Museum Boijmans Van Beuningen, together with Hans de Jong, Jan de Rooden, Johan van Loon, Sonja Landweer and Johnny Rolf, which signified the rebirth of artisan ceramics in the Netherlands.
 In those days he started participating in Delft at the annual "Contour onzer beeldende kunst" exhibition, which presented the latest development of contemporary art.

 During the 1960s Van der Vaart began designing vases in large format.
 These unique pieces he designed were no experiments; purity and usability were still an important starting point.
 The unica were received at various exhibits with much praise and regarded by collectors as true masterpieces.
 In 1967 it was made be possible to cast his design in small series, making the work affordable for many.
 In the first decades of his career Van der Vaart had developed and distributed his work himself.
 Later, some designs were produced at the Royal Tichelaar Makkum, and since 1984 he also designed work for Rosenthal GmbH Germany.